Surprising CBD Statistics 2022: Who Uses it, How, and Why?

 Overall, the results were similar, regardless of whether participants were asked about cannabis or hemp markets.
 However, there was a slightly higher preference for the regulation of delta-8 in the cannabis market.

-The following was the breakdown for individuals in the cannabis industry:
+The following is the breakdown for individuals in the cannabis industry:

 Cannabis Market: